KLM24/WIMM/README.md

 ```

 ## Usage
 Firstly you should make sure that src folder is added to your working path in matlab.
-Then run cvct_u.m, cvct_o.m and cvct_n.m.
-Then save the output workspace as cvct_u.mat, cvct_o.mat and cvct_n.mat.
+Then run cvct_cvcvcv.m and cvct_cvctct.m.
+Then save the output workspace as cvct_cvcvcv.mat, and cvct_cvctct.mat.
 Finally, run huatu.m to draw all the pictures.